tnyim/jungletv-afdocs/reference/server/jungletv_pages.md

 - `pageID` - A case-sensitive string representing the ID of the page, that will define part of its URL.
   This ID is also used to reference the page in other methods, such as [`unpublish()`](#unpublish).
   This ID must contain only characters in the set A-Z, a-z, 0-9, `-` and `_`.
+  This ID may be the empty string, in which case the published page will be considered the "index page" of the application.
   If a page with this ID is already published, it will be replaced.
 - `fileName` - The name of the application file to serve as the contents for this page.
   This file must have the Public property enabled.